wanga158-mcmaster/ststp/README.md

 # ststp
-## a Risc-V based processor implementation
+## a RISC-V based processor implementation
 Serves more for my own learning experiment than for any real-world use cases